VirtusLab/git-machete-intellij-plugin/README.md

 <img src="src/main/resources/META-INF/pluginIcon.svg" width="130" height="130" align="left"/>

-Git Machete plugin is a robust tool that simplifies your git related workflow.
+Git Machete plugin is a robust tool that **simplifies your git related workflow**.
 It's a great complement to the JetBrains products' built-in version control system.<br/>

-The "bird's eye view" provided by Git Machete makes merges/rebases/push/pulls hassle-free even when multiple branches are present in the repository (master/develop, your topic branches, teammate's branches checked out for review, etc.).<br/>
+The _bird's eye view_ provided by Git Machete makes **merges/rebases/push/pulls hassle-free** even when **multiple branches** are present in the repository (master/develop, your topic branches, teammate's branches checked out for review, etc.).<br/>

 A look at a Git Machete tab gives an instant answer to the questions:
 * What branches are in this repository?
 * What is going to be merged (rebased/pushed/pulled) and to what?

-With this plugin, you can simply maintain small, focused pull requests that are easy to review.
+With this plugin, you can simply maintain **small, focused pull requests** that are easy to review.

 **It is compatible with all JetBrains products except Android Studio.
 The minimum required version is 2020.1**.